avnsweetgeeks/forecast-parser/README.md

 The DataFrame is made available through a REST API which accepts SQL-queries.
 More information on the API itself can be found [here](https://github.com/energinet-singularity/singupy/tree/main/singupy#class-apidataframeapi).

-The dataframe contains the following columns/indexes:
+The DataFrame contains the following columns/indexes:
 | Name | type | description |
 |--|--|--|
 |lon|float|Longitude of measurement point|